Tracial states on groupoid $C^*$-algebras and essential freeness: Extension of

 \end{rem}

-Proposition \ref{prop:Nes13 prop 1.1} and Lemma \ref{lem:measurable fields for tau fix} deal with states on the maximal groupoid $C^*$-algebra $C^*(\G)$.
+Proposition \ref{prop:Nes13 prop 1.1} and Lemma \ref{lem:measurable fields for tau fix} deal with tracial states on the maximal groupoid $C^*$-algebra $C^*(\G)$.
 To study the reduced case, we need to consult the newly developed tool in \cite{CN22}.
-More precisely, we need an exotic $C^*$-norm $\|\cdot\|_e$ on $C_c(\G_x^x)$ for each $x\in \Gz$ introduced in \cite{CN22} which dominates the reduced $C^*$-norm.
-To recall the definition, let us fix $x\in \Gz$.
-Recall that we have the restriction map
+More precisely, we need an exotic $C^*$-norm $\|\cdot\|_e$ on $C_c(\G_x^x)$ for each $x\in \Gz$ introduced in \cite[Definition~2.1]{CN22} which dominates the reduced $C^*$-norm.
+If we fix $x\in \Gz$, then we have the restriction map

 By \cite[Lemma 1.2]{CN22}, $\eta_x$ extends to completely positive contractions